khulnasoft/integrations-core/statsd/README.md

        port: 8126 # or wherever your statsd listens
    ```

-2. [Restart the Agent][4] to start sending StatsD metrics and service checks to Datadog.
+2. [Restart the Agent][4] to start sending StatsD metrics and service checks to Khulnasoft.

 <!-- xxz tab xxx -->
 <!-- xxx tab "Containerized" xxx -->